fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 This chapter expands on the reference tables covered in [Reference Tables in General Part](../../general/reference-tables/reference-tables.md#reference-tables), with country-specific information applicable to the German market.

+!!!!!!
+TO BE DELETED BELOW THIS LINE, MOVED TO SEPARATE FILES !!!!!!!!

 ### Service Status: ftState

 The table below describes supported statuses for the ftState field in accordance with the German law.
 These codes can be added through the logic operator "OR".